tc39/proposal-decorators/README.md

 Reflect.getMetadata(C.prototype, "key", "method");  // "value"
 ```

 `@metadata` can also be defined in terms of `@register`.
-When `@register` is used with a public field, method or accessor, it is called with the second argument being the property key of that class eleemnt.
+When `@register` is used with a public field, method or accessor, it is called with the second argument being the property key of that class element.

 ```mjs
 // metadata.mjs